-A Forex Trader’s Guide to the Danish Krone (DKK)
+Trader’s Guide to Danish Krone

-Although Denmark is within the EU, it is not one of the Eurozone countries, having chosen to retain their own currency, the Danish Krone, rather than opting into the single Euro currency during a referendum which took place in 2000.
+Although Denmark is within the EU, it is not one of the Eurozone countries, having chosen to retain its own currency, the Danish Krone, rather than opting into the single Euro currency during a referendum that took place in 2000.
 There are several names and abbreviations for this currency including Krone, DKR and KR, although its official Forex code is DKK.
 It is also sometimes referred to in English as the Danish Crown, since that is the direct translation of the word Krone.
 As well as being the national currency of Denmark, the DKK is also legal tender in the Faroe Islands and in Greenland.
-The Danish currency is quite small and therefore it is associated closely with the value of the Euro, being pegged to it via the ERM II.
-Since 1999, Denmark has had a policy of a fixed exchange rate with the Eurozone, and therefore the value of the Danish Krone is therefore highly dependent upon the movement of the Euro.
-The Central Bank of Denmark:
+The Danish currency is quite small, and it is therefore closely associated with the value of the Euro, being pegged to it via the ERM II.
+Since 1999, Denmark has had a policy of a fixed exchange rate with the Eurozone, and the value of the Danish Krone is therefore highly dependent upon the movement of the Euro.

-- To maintain stability of prices, to which end Denmark pursues a rate of low inflation of just under 2%
+- To maintain stability of prices, to which end Denmark pursues a rate of low inflation of just under 2%.

-- To maintain security of payments – the National bank ensures that both electronic and cash payments can be safely settled
+- To maintain security of payments – the National bank ensures that both electronic and cash payments can be safely settled.

-- To ensure financial stability with a system that is robust and conducive to a functional financial market
+- To ensure financial stability with a system that is robust, and conducive to a functional financial market.

 A Brief History of the Danish Krone